Joshua Tree Glamping: 11 Epic Stays Near the National Park

 This modern-bohemian geodesic dome in the desert features beautiful decor and many personally designed and handcrafted items.

 With two bedrooms that comfortably sleep up to four guests, this magical retreat is definitely a step above glamping.
-A natural wood-burning stove and space heaters warm the dome on chilly evenings, and AC keeps the dome cool when the outdoor temperatures soar.
+A natural wood-burning stove and space heaters warm the dome on chilly evenings, while AC keeps it cool when outdoor temperatures soar.

 Other amenities include Wi-Fi, a full kitchen, and easy self-check-in.